yce6db/spsatuva.github.io/_pages/resources/courses.md

 Do not buy this book from their website, it is way too expensive and not worth the price.
 <br>
 <br>
-Prerequisite: MATH 1320 or its equivalent.
+Prerequisite: Calculus 2 (MATH 1320) or its equivalent.
 </p>
 </div>
 </div>